Skaruts/gd_dr_template_project/README.md

 ## On DR gizmos and shortcuts

 DR provides some useful right-click shortcuts and gizmos for editing lights and sound ranges.
-They can be used outside of Dark Mod mapping, with some requirements.
+They can be used non-Dark-Mod-mapping under certain conditions.

 - the shortcut `right-click -> Create Speaker` requires defining an entity with classname `speaker`.
 This will also enable using the sound gizmos on this entity.
-- the shortcut `right-click -> Create Light` requires defining an entity with classname `light` (should be a basic `OmniLight`, in Godot terms).
+- the shortcut `right-click -> Create Light` requires defining an entity with classname `light`.
+(This only creates a simple light (a basic `OmniLight`, in Godot terms).
+To have lamps, candles, torches, etc, you can define entities that include models along with a light.)

 - for the sound gizmos to work properly, it's also required that the entity includes the property `s_shader`.
 That property is the name of the sound file that this speaker should play.
 Two other properties must be included:
 	- `s_mindistance` and/or `s_maxdistance`.
 When you click and drag the gizmos, they change the values of those properties.
 You can define one or both of them, as you please.
-In Dark Mod, `s_maxdistance` is the radius within which the sound fades with distance, and `s_mindistance` is the radius within which the sound is always played at full volume.
+In Dark Mod, s_mindistance` is the smaller radius within which the sound is always played at full volume (for when the player is close to the sound source), and `s_maxdistance` is the outer radius within which the sound fades as the player moves away from the sound's source.

-- for the light gizmos to work, you must include `"editor_light"  "1"` in the light entity definition.
+- for the light gizmos to work, you must include `"editor_light"  "1"` in the `light` entity definition.
 The light range in Dark Mod is a `vector3`, so the gizmo is a bounding box, but it can still be worked with (i.e., in the import code, use only the `x` value of the vector).
 	- using light gizmos will automatically set two other properties to the light:
 		- `light_radius`, which is changed by the range gizmo, and you can use it for your light range.
 You can set an adequate default value for the range in the definition.
 If you don't, DR will default it to 320.
 This value is in DR units, so you should divide it by the map's `inverse_scale_factor` when importing.
 		- `light_center`, which is useless in Godot, and you can either ignore it or re-purpose it.
 It can also be edited with a gizmo.